elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Ability to set page attributes with lowercase letters in standard syntax
  - Ability to add text tag with multiple lines in Razor syntax
  - And a series of minor changes and improvements

+**In this version, it is possible to give preference to the controller**